CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 2. The local TEP device encapsulates it into a new Geneve packet and inserts the assigned to segment VNI `65510`.
 The new encapsulated packet's source IP address is the local TEP IP `10.1.1.1`, and the destination IP address is the remote TEP device `10.2.2.1`.
 3. The encapsulated packet is routed to the remote TEP device through the underlay network.
-4. The remote TEP device (ESXi03) recieves and decapsulates the Geneve encapsulated packet.
+4. The remote TEP device (ESXi03) receives and decapsulates the Geneve encapsulated packet.
 5. The traffic forwarded to the destination VM3 based on the VNI inside the Geneve header.

 ### Layer 3 Virtualized Traffic

 This scenario examines two segments (logical switches) with two VMs assigned to each.
 As different segments means different subnets, a unique VNI assigned to each.
-For different subnets to communucate, traffic needs to be routed.
+For different subnets to communicate, traffic needs to be routed.
 In a regular physical world, the switches could route between the subnets using directly connected routing, or by any other routing protocol (e.g. BGP, OSPF).
 But as all the traffic is between virtual machines, it's all inside the virtual world, so none of the underlaying switches are aware of it.

-To route between logical segments within the virtualized world, or as VMware calls it "east-west traffic" traffic, Teir 1 Gateway (aka T1 Router) can be used.
+To route between logical segments within the virtualized world, or as VMware calls it "east-west traffic" traffic, Tier 1 Gateway (aka T1 Router) can be used.
 T1 Router is a logical distributed router which "lives" in each ESXi hypervisors and has virtual downlinks to the logical segments.
-It acts as segment's (VLAN) default-gateway, and using its routing table sends traffic between deifferent segments. it works like a regular router just within the virtual world.
+It acts as segment's (VLAN) default-gateway and using its routing table sends traffic between different segments. it works like a regular router just within the virtual world.

 As T1 router is logically distributed over all the physical devices (ESXI), the packet doesn't even leave the local hypervisor to be routed.
-Therefore, the routing is done localy on the ESXi and the new segment's (subnet) VNI determined bassed on the desitination VM segment (and T1 routing table).
+Therefore, the routing is done locally on the ESXi and the new segment's (subnet) VNI determined based on the destination VM segment (and T1 routing table).

 {{%notice note%}}

-Routing in VMware enviorments always done closest to the source as possible.
+Routing in VMware environments always done closest to the source as possible.

 {{%/notice %}}

 {{<figure src="/images/guides/cumulus-nsxt/T1.JPG">}}

 VM1 and VM3 are in `VLAN100` `172.16.0.0/24` - VNI `65510`.
 VM2 and VM4 are in `VLAN200` `172.16.1.0/24` - VNI 65520.
-Both segments assigned to the same Overlay TZ which uses `10.1.1.0` and `10.2.2.1` as TEP IPs to maintain Geneve tunnel between the physical ESXi01 and ESX03 hyperviosrs.</br>
+Both segments assigned to the same Overlay TZ which uses `10.1.1.0` and `10.2.2.1` as TEP IPs to maintain Geneve tunnel between the physical ESXi01 and ESX03 hypervisors.
-Traffic within the same segment handeled the same way as as [Layer 2 Virtualized Traffic](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#layer-2-virtualized-environment) scenario.
+Traffic within the same segment handled the same way as [Layer 2 Virtualized Traffic](#layer-2-virtualized-environment) scenario.

 {{%notice note%}}

-It is possible to use many T1 Routers and assign different segments to different routers for load-balancing etc. Then their communication is done by Teir 0 Gateway which will be covered later on.
+It is possible to use many T1 Routers and assign different segments to different routers for load-balancing etc. Then their communication is done by Tier 0 Gateway which will be covered later.
 In addition, T1 Router doesn't route traffic outside the virtual world, it is done by T0 as well.

 {{%/notice %}}

-From the underlay IP fabric perspective, routing between logical segments means absolutly nothing.
+From the underlay IP fabric perspective, routing between logical segments means absolutely nothing.
 As both segments share the same Overlay TZ, they still use the same TEP IP addresses (TEP VLAN) to establish overlay Geneve tunnel between hypervisors, so no additional configuration is needed on the switches.

 VM1 `172.16.0.1` on ESXi01 sends traffic to VM4 `172.16.1.4` on ESXi03:
 1. The packet reaches the T1 Router as its destination IP address in different subnet (T1 is logical router so the packet is still in ESXi01).
-2. T1 examines its routing table to determine the desitantion path.
+2. T1 examines its routing table to determine the destination path.
 3. As `VLAN200` segment is also attached to the same T1 router, the destination path to VM4 is the remote ESXi hypervisor via the TEP interface.
 4. Local TEP encapsulates the packet into Geneve using VNI `65520` of `VLAN200` segment.
 Geneve packet's source and destination IP addresses are of the TEP devices `10.1.1.1`-`10.2.2.1)`.
-As the routing is done internnaly on the ESXi, between the hypervisors is the same layer 2 tunnel (routing and than bridging).
+As the routing is done internally on the ESXi, between the hypervisors is the same layer 2 tunnel (routing and then bridging).
 5. The encapsulated packet sent to remote TEP device over the Geneve overlay tunnel based on the underlay IP fabric BGP routing.
-6. Remote TEP device (ESXi03) recieves and decapsulates the Geneve encapsulated packet.
+6. Remote TEP device (ESXi03) receives and decapsulates the Geneve encapsulated packet.
 7. The traffic forwarded to the destination VM4 based on the VNI inside the Geneve header.